DaraHoy/building-a-mean-app/angular-walkthrough-annotated.md

 </details>

 <br>
-Go ahead and follow the outlined steps to add our app's Index functionality for candidates:
+Go ahead and follow the outlined steps to add our app's Index functionality for candidates

 **Steps**: